-Today is January 18, 2018 /
+Today is December 4, 2023 /

 o Jewish communities around the world.
-Today, the Memorial Scrolls Trust continues to promote the legacy of the the Czech Torah Scrolls.
+Today, the Memorial Scrolls Trust continues to promote the legacy of the Czech Torah scrolls.
 At its headquarters in London, the Trust has a permanent exhibit which relates the history of the scrolls and the Czech-Jewish communities from which they came.
 It also serves as a resource for information relating to each scroll and its specific history.